-8.9.1 Servings per pack / container:
+8.9.1 Servings per pack/container

-This is an estimate of the no. of meal servings in the package.
+This is an estimate of the number of meal servings in the package.
 Do not confuse this with carb servings.
 It is not always necessary that each pack will only have one serving.
 The nutrition label shown has 5 servings in the pack (highlighted with an orange arrow).

-8.9.2 Serving size:
+8.9.2 Serving size

-It is the amount of food in one serving.
-This value may be in grams, cups, pieces, etc. The nutrition label shown has 4 biscuits (weighing 30g) in each serving, (high-lighted with a yellow arrow).

-Fun fact!
-This would mean that there are a total of $5 \times 4 = 20$ biscuits in the pack!
+- It is the amount of food in one serving.
+This value may be in grams, cups, pieces, etc. - The nutrition label shown has 4 biscuits (weighing 30g) in each serving, (highlighted with a yellow arrow). - Fun fact!
+This would mean that there area total of 5 x 4 = 20 biscuits in the pack!